filamentphp/filamentphp.com/content/plugins/ralphjsmit-media-library-manager.md

 You only do not need to use the `->collection()`, `->conversion()` methods.

+> If you are getting an error like `App\Models\Post::getMediaLibraryCollectionName()`, please check if the relationship is defined.
+For example, if you want to use a `thumbnail` relationship, check if there is a method called `thumbnail()` on your model that returns a relation.

 You can also use the MediaColumn to display multiple images from a relationship.
 For example, consider that you have a `Post` model with a `thumbnail` relationship.
 Say that we also have an `Author` model.
 We could add an `HasManyThrough` relationship to the `Author` model to get the thumbnails of the posts from this author:

 ```php